lvaccaro/Guide/README.md

 Enjoy with our scam-contract.

 ## Our values
-* in Free Software, we Trust
+* in Force, we Trust
 * in Smart Contracts, we Verify
-* in low fees, we hope
-* in market, we lie
+* in Low-fees, we Hope
-* in you, we need.
+* in You, we Need.

 ## Official Platform
 * go-delethereum : https://github.com/Delethereum/go-delethereum